 Then at three o’clock Jesus called out with a loud voice, “Eloi, Eloi, lema sabachthani?” which means “My God, my God, why have you abandoned me?”
 Mark 15:34

-Why Judah was Banished from God’s Presence?
+Why Judah was Banished from the Presence of God?

 What happened during King Manasseh’s reign over Judah?
 The scripture says he did evil in the eyes of the Lord.